Faulty Diverter Valve On Boiler- What is it & How To Fix It?

 When you turn your tap on, the diverter valve closes the heating supply till the tap is off.
 Considering that a diverter valve moves, so many faults can result from a sticking valve.
 A diverter valve can be fixed, but if you have an old boiler, it may be the start of a long line of problems.

-Find out how much a new boiler costs now to see if you think a new A-rated boiler will be better in the long run.
+Find out how much does a new boiler cost now to see if you think a new A-rated boiler will be better in the long run.

 What Is a Combi Boiler?

 A combi boiler, or combination boiler, as it is traditionally known, is a boiler that amalgamates all the components of a central heating system into a compact unit.
 The combi boiler is a boiler that can offer both central heating and hot water.